Configure a My Request widget

 - Save your changes.

-The My Request widget can be added to a new or existing application in your Network Portal so users with access to the Network Portal can view their DCR requests.
+The My Request widget can be added to a new or existing application in your Network Portal.
+This enables users with access to the Network Portal to view their DCR requests.

 For detailed instructions, see Network Portal administration.